csbenson001/anything-llm/README.md

 ### Product Overview
-AnythingLLM aims to be a full-stack application where you can use commercial off-the-shelf LLMs or popular open source LLMs and vectorDB solutions.
+LegalEagle aims to be a full-stack application where you can use commercial off-the-shelf LLMs or popular open source LLMs and vectorDB solutions.

 Anything LLM is a full-stack product that you can run locally as well as host remotely and be able to chat intelligently with any documents you provide it.

-AnythingLLM divides your documents into objects called `workspaces`.
+LegalEagle divides your documents into objects called `workspaces`.
 A Workspace functions a lot like a thread, but with the addition of containerization of your documents.
 Workspaces can share documents, but they do not talk to each other so you can keep your context for each workspace clean.

-Some cool features of AnythingLLM
+Some cool features of LegalEagle
 - Multi-user instance support and oversight
 - Atomically manage documents in your vector database from a simple UI
 - Two chat modes `conversation` and `query`.
 Conversation retains previous questions and amendments.
 Query is simple QA against your documents